 Body condition scoring is a useful method to determine whether your dog, cat or rabbit is at a healthy weight.
-This can be especially useful at this time of year; the indulgences of the festive season can affect our pets just like us.
-But being underweight is unhealthy too.
-Here, vet Brian Faulkner takes us through the 3 simple steps of body scoring your four-legged friend.
+Our veterinary expert Brian Faulkner takes us through the 3 simple steps of body scoring your four-legged friend.

-There isn't a single ideal weight for pets.
-Greyhounds are slimmer than St Bernards, while Siamese cats tend to be thinner than large breeds like the Bengal.
 To get around this normal variation, vets use the body scoring scale, which works equally well for dogs, cats and rabbits.
-It runs from 1 to 5, where 1 is emaciated, 5 is obese and 3 is the ideal.
-If your pet scores below 2 or above 4, take them to the vet for a professional check-up.
+It runs from 1 to 9, where 1 is emaciated, 9 is obese and 5 is the ideal.
+If your pet scores below 3 or above 7, take them to the vet for a professional check-up.

-Feel over the flanks and the ribcage gently but firmly.
-The ribs should be easy to detect, but without excessive fat covering - like pencils in a soft pencil case.
-With rabbits, you should feel along the spine too - it should be softly rounded to the touch, rather than sharp.
-Score 1 means that the ribs, shoulder blades and pelvis are visibly obvious, with no fat covering; score 5 means they cannot be easily felt.
+Feel over the flanks and the ribcage gently, but firmly.
+The ribs should be easy to detect, but without excessive fat covering – like pencils in a soft pencil case.
+With rabbits, you should feel along the spine, too – it should be softly rounded to the touch, rather than sharp.
+Score 1-2 means that the ribs, shoulder blades and pelvis are visibly obvious, with no fat covering; score 8-9 means they cannot be felt at all.

 Look at the waist from above and the abdominal tuck from the side.
 The abdominal tuck or belly should follow an upward curve, and not droop downwards.
-With emaciated pets (score 1) the waist looks skinny and the tummy is held high.
-With score 5, there is no apparent waist and the abdominal line hangs downwards.
-A pet with the right weight (score 3) will have a visible waist and a flat abdominal line.
+With emaciated pets (scores 1-2) the waist looks skinny and the tummy is held high.
+With scores 8-9, there is no apparent waist and the abdominal line hangs downwards.
+A pet with the right weight (score 5) will have a visible waist and a flat abdominal line.

-Checking your pet's weight forms part of the regular health check-ups suggested in our blog of New Year's resolutions.
-By looking after you cat, dog or rabbit's weight, you are helping to ensure that they are fighting fit year-round.
-For more information on body scoring your pet, watch our video.
+Checking your pet's weight should form part of their regular health check-ups.
+By looking after your cat, dog or rabbit's weight, you are helping to ensure that they are fighting fit all year round.